ANSHURAJ11/LAMMPSatOU/README.md

 	squeue -p cm3atou -t all --Format=jobid:10,username:14,statecompact:6,numcpus:6,minmemory:8,timeused:12,timelimit:12,nodelist:8

+To check the status of all jobs of yours that are either running or pending,

+	squeue -u username

+Then the first column is the JOBID.

+To cancel a running job,

+	scancel JOBID

+To find out more about a running job, including the direcotry where you submitted it,

+	scontrol show job JOBID

 If you are not familiar with Linux, please refer to these webpages:

   - [Ubuntu](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)